Gaming Code of Conduct

 Games run for 1D4Con are inclusive social events open to everyone, where we intend that all participants may enjoy gaming in a fun and safe environment.
 Participants are expected to respect their fellow players and work together to create positive and memorable experiences.
 While conflict between characters may arise, at no time should a player or Game Facilitator feel excluded or threatened at the table:

-• Game facilitators (GM/DM/ST/Keeper/MC/etc) should utilize some kind of safety tool in their games.
+• Game facilitators (GM/DM/ST/Keeper/MC/etc) are expected to utilize some kind of safety tool in their games.
 Please see our page on the use of Safety Tools at your table: https://1d4con.com/safety-tools-for-gaming/

 • Participants must conduct themselves in a manner that is conducive to the enjoyment and safety of others at the event.